harrietrc/loadimpact-docs/jekyll/_legacy/monitoring-agents/server-monitoring-agents-centos-install.md

 ```
 $ sudo li-metrics-agent-config
 ```
-You can also press the "Check installation" button on the https://app.loadimpact.com/monitoring/load-impact page.
+You can also click the "Check installation" button on the monitoring tab within Load Impact.
 If a new entry appears in the list then the agent has been successfully installed.